 - Advance Directives

-A Last Will & Testament is essentially a document that provides instructions to the court on how an individual would like their assets to be distributed upon their death.
-In Florida, a probate administration can be formal, wherein a personal representative is appointed, or summary, where an order is entered entitling specific individuals to ownership of specific assets in the estate.
-A formal administration on average lasts between 9 months to a year.
-A Summary Administration can take anywhere from 1 month to 6 months depending on the circumstances.
+A last will & testament is essentially a document that provides instructions to the probate court on how individuals would like their assets to be distributed upon their death.
+In Florida, the two most common types of probate are formal administration and summary administration.
+In formal administration, a personal representative is appointed by the court to administer the estate by settling debts with creditors and distributing the remaining assets to the beneficiaries.
+Summary administration is a shortened version of probate for estates valued at less than $75,000, minus the value of exempt property.
+A formal administration, on average, lasts between nine months to a year.
+A summary administration can take anywhere from one month to six months, depending on the circumstances.
 Click here to learn more about probate administration.

-Trusts and Ladybird Deeds are often used to avoid probate.
-Probate as mentioned above is the name given the legal process by which a court oversees the distribution of property left by an individual through a Last Will & Testament.
-Though a probate administration does have its advantages in certain circumstances, a probate administration is usually more costly than estate planning and tends to drag out the process of transferring assets after death.
+Though a probate administration does have its advantages in certain circumstances, it is usually more costly than estate planning.
+It tends to lengthen the process of transferring assets after death.
 Additionally, a probate administration may more easily open the door to beneficiaries contesting the plan our client puts in place.
 Click here to learn more about probate avoidance.

-Advance Directives such as Durable Powers of Attorney, Health Care Surrogates and Living Wills are the most useful tools in planning for incapacity.
-A client can appoint someone of their choosing, usually a spouse or adult child, to make decisions for them regarding their property and health care in the event the client is incapable of making informed decisions for themselves.
+Advance directives, such as durable powers of attorney, health care surrogates, and living wills, are the most useful tools in planning for temporary or permanent incapacity and end-of-life matters.
+A client can appoint someone of their choosing, usually a spouse, a trusted friend, or adult child, to make decisions regarding their property and health care if the client is incapable of making informed decisions for themselves.
 Click here to learn more about Advance Directives.